vidjil/vidjil/doc/server.md

 ### Starting the environment

-Ensure your docker-compose.yml contains the correct reference to the vidjil image you want to use.
-Usually this will be vidjil/vidjil:latest, but more tags are available at <https://hub.docker.com/r/vidjil/vidjil/tags/>.
+Ensure your `docker-compose.yml` contains the correct reference to the vidjil image you want to use.
+Usually this will be `vidjil/vidjil:latest`, but more tags are available at <https://hub.docker.com/r/vidjil/vidjil/tags/>.

-You may also want to uncomment the volume in the fuse volume block "- ./vidjil/conf:/etc/vidjil" this will provide easier access to all of the configuration files, allowing for tweaks.
-From this location, it will be easier to enable more softwaer or pipelines by putting the binary in this location taht will be see by the docker instance.
+You may also want to uncomment the volume in the fuse volume block `./vidjil/conf:/etc/vidjil`.
+This will provide easier access to all of the configuration files, allowing for tweaks.
+From this location, it will be easier to enable more software or pipelines by putting their binaries in this location taht will be see by the docker instance.

 Running the following command will automatically download any missing images and start the environment: